Skill Demand Index

 Which roles need Risk Management most:

-Project Management positions drive 46% of demand.
-Marketing and DevOps / Platform also frequently list Risk Management as a requirement.
-Skills commonly paired with Risk Management include Project Management.
+Project Management positions drive 43% of demand.
+Other and Marketing also frequently list Risk Management as a requirement.
+Skills commonly paired with Risk Management include Project Management and Stakeholder Management.

 Depth Level Distribution